zalando/logbook/README.md

 ### Stream

 An alternative implementation is logging requests and responses to a `PrintStream`, e.g. `System.out` or `System.err`.
-This is usually a bad choice for running in production, but might be use for short-term local development and/or investigations.
+This is usually a bad choice for running in production, but might be used for short-term local development and/or investigations.

 ```java
 Logbook logbook = Logbook.builder()